keenangraham/open-ai-semantic-search-with-encode-project-data/README.md

 $ docker compose up --build
 ```

 Browse frontend at `localhost:3000` and backend at `localhost:8000`.
+Automated API documentation is available at `localhost:8000/docs` or `localhost:8000/redoc`.

 ### Run example Jupyter notebook.